At Newsela, our goal is to provide content that:

 In sourcing our content, we consider balance, objectivity, and tone and make deliberate decisions to avoid bias, the perception of bias, and the impact of bias.

-We select content that will be engaging to students and provide ways for teachers to make a connection to an academic topic or skill.
+We select content that will be engaging to students and provide ways for teachers to make connections to an academic topic or skill.
 Our content is intended to meet academic needs and align with state-specific education learning standards.

 We select content that serves as mirrors and windows for Newsela’s diverse readership, teaching students about those different from themselves, and giving them opportunities to identify with people within the content.

-When publishing content about serious or tragic issues or events, we do so in a way that empowers and inspires students to be active leaders, rather than leaving them with a feeling of helplessness often associated with sensitive content.
+When publishing content about serious or tragic issues or events, we do so in a way that empowers and inspires students to be active leaders, rather than leaving them with a feeling of helplessness often associated with this type of content.

 When selecting, leveling and publishing content, our editorial team follows these anti-racism guidelines:

-From this point forward (July 2020), we will capitalize the “b” in the term Black when referring to a person’s race.
+As of July 2020, we capitalize the “B” in the term Black and “I” in Indigenous when referring to a person’s race.

-We will “honor the humanity of the millions of people treated as chattel property by naming enslaved people whenever possible.”
+We strive to “honor the humanity of the millions of people treated as chattel property by naming enslaved people whenever possible.”
 (P. Gabrielle Foreman, et al.)

-Photography should serve as mirrors and windows for Newsela’s diverse readership, teaching students about those different from themselves and giving them opportunities to identify with people within the content.
+Photography featured on Newsela serves as mirrors and windows for our diverse readership, teaching students about those different from themselves and giving them opportunities to identify with people within the content.

-The photography featured in Newsela content must not reinforce negative stereotypes or biases.
+Photography featured in Newsela does not reinforce negative stereotypes or biases.